 - 3 large eggs

-- Add coconut oil to dry ingredients and stir until absorbed.
+Add melted coconut oil or butter to dry ingredients and stir until absorbed.